 It’s no secret that heavy drinking or alcohol addiction can take a toll on the body, but what you may not know is that it can also impact your brain.
 Heavy drinking can lead to a condition known as wet brain syndrome, which is marked by a number of neurological symptoms.
 If you’re concerned that you or someone you love may be suffering from wet brain syndrome, read on for information about the condition and how it can be treated.

-Wet Brain starts as a temporary condition called Wernicke’s encephalopathy, a critical disorder of the central nervous system that results in mental confusion, abnormal eye movements, cognitive impairment, and lack of muscle coordination.
-If left untreated, the disorder can aggravate to a permanent brain disorder called Korsakoff’s Psychosis.
+Wet brain starts as a temporary condition called Wernicke’s encephalopathy, a critical disorder of the central nervous system that results in mental confusion, abnormal eye movements, cognitive impairment, and lack of muscle coordination.
+If left untreated, the disorder can aggravate a permanent brain disorder called Korsakoff’s Psychosis.

-Wernicke’s Encephalopathy often called the early stage of wet brain is reversible and can be treated through the ingestion of Vitamin B1.
+Wernicke’s encephalopathy often called the early stage of wet brain is reversible and can be treated through the ingestion of Vitamin B1 which is why early recognition of this acute neurological syndrome is important.
 This mental illness is very common among individuals with prolonged alcohol addiction as it can result in thiamine deficiency.

 - Loss of muscle control

 - Leg tremors

 - Eyelid drooping